 Affiliate marketing can be a great way to supplement your blog’s income.
 It requires little effort on your end, and while the rewards are usually small for an individual transaction, they can add up over the long-term.

 But don’t mistake affiliate marketing for easy money.
-Using this strategy effectively also requires avoiding the sort of mistakes that can lead to backlash against your blog or even, in some cases, disputes between you and the merchant.
+Using this strategy efficiently also requires avoiding the sort of mistakes that can lead to a backlash against your blog or even, in some cases, disputes between you and the merchant.